 Just about everything inside Twig & Twine is beautiful.
 There is artisanal soap from Plant Brooklyn, hand crafted jewelry from the made in Seattle brand Baleen , and hand made ceramics from Humble Ceramics in Los Angeles.
 Inarguably the most beautiful thing inside the store comes from the hands of its owner.
 Heather’s work has been featured in publications like Angeleno magazine,Refinery 29, Racked LA and dozens of bridal blogs and websites.
 In 2013 she was doing well enough to open a space to house workshop, spreading her wings from working at a home studio.

-The transition from live/work, to a dedicated office or workspace is pivotal for any business owner and Twig & Twine is no exception.
+The transition from live/work, to a dedicated office or workspace is pivotal for any business owner and Twig & Twine is no exception, so if you’re also a business owner, here are the check stub papers you need to know to manage it.
 Along with the drastic increase in overhead, having a physical space comes with the demand of having to staff the location, and manage the core component of the business, which, for Heather, is still offsite.
 Floral design can be tough work of little financial reward.
 It is manual labor, on your feet all day.
 Long hours need to be put in to prepare the pieces, load and unload them on the day of an event.
 It is not always as pretty of a situation as the arrangements themselves.

 Though schooled in graphic design from Northern California, Heather has made a sustainable floral design business in Los Angeles without formal business training, and very little advertising.
 It seems that Heather, not only knows how to make flowers bloom but opportunity as well.